Apple Pie Breakfast Cookies

 These Apple Pie Breakfast Cookies are filled with whole grain oats, apples, and cinnamon.
 They make a delicious quick breakfast or healthy snack!

-During back to school time, we need all the help we can get with preparing healthy, quick breakfasts and packing lunches.
+During back to school time, we need all the help we can get with preparing healthy, quick breakfasts and school lunch ideas.
 Breakfast cookies are one of my favorite easy options because we can make them ahead and freeze the cookies until we need them.
 A few weeks ago I made a big batch of these Apple Pie Breakfast Cookies and popped them in my freezer.
 These healthy cookies have been a lifesaver during these busy back to school days!

 If we have a particularly busy morning, we’ll serve these Apple Pie Breakfast Cookies, along with some fruit or yogurt, for breakfast.
 After a quick defrost in the microwave the cookies are ready to be enjoyed.
 If you pack one of these cookies in your lunchbox as a treat, it will defrost on its own by the time you’re ready to eat it!